lgong30/Simple-LaTeX-Class-for-ArXiv/README.md

 # Simple-LaTeX-Class-for-ArXiv

-This repository provides a simple LaTeX class for submissions to arXiv.
+This repository provides a simple LaTeX class for submissions to arXiv -- [arxiv.cls](./arxiv.cls).

 ## Features Considered